UPDATE: StreamIN/CheckIN is only available for students who are isolated due to a COVID-19 diagnosis.

-StreamIN/CheckIN is FCPS’ solution for providing meaningful instructional support to students who are paused, quarantined, or isolated due to COVID-19.
-These students may be out of school for up to two weeks, and we are committed to supporting them.
+StreamIN/CheckIN is FCPS’ solution for providing meaningful instructional support to students who are isolated due to COVID-19.
+These students may be out of school for up to 10 days, and we are committed to supporting them.
 No later than Day 3 of a student’s COVID-related absence, schools will provide student supports that include:

 - Livestreaming (StreamIN) of direct instruction via Zoom or Google Meet.
 Teachers may choose to record lessons instead of livestreaming.
 This is NOT concurrent or hybrid learning.
 The remote student’s camera and audio will be off, but they will be able to watch and listen.